Olevi-id/ip-idp-documentation/_pages/b-using/0-using.md

 ## Registration

-While negotiationg of your purchase, registration of your Relying Party (RP) will be mentioned.
+While negotiating of your purchase, registration of your Relying Party (RP) will be mentioned.
 You will enter necessary technical details of your environment, which form your client entity on the IdP instance.
 In exchange you will receive details on how to fetch technical details of the IdP instance to add in your deployment.

 ## Metadata Exchange